 For Small Form Factors, Plan Your Build and Case Ahead of Time.

 When building any PC you need to really plan your build ahead of time, but I would say that is even more so with a PC in a smaller case.
 You need to make sure everything you are buying is going to fit based on the case you are getting.
 So that’s just something to note.
 At the start, begin with the case since that will give you a better idea of where the rest of the build is going to go.
 In my case, this is especially important for traveling to a LAN event.

 For our chassis, I have decided to go with the Silverstone RVZ02.
-At an affordable $65, this was one of my favorite mini-ITX cases of 2015 which is why it was any easy choice here.
+At an affordable $65, this is one of my favorite mini-ITX cases which is why it was any easy choice here.
 Besides having a gorgeous and understated all-black aesthetic, it also allows us to use a full 13-inch graphics card.
 This is one area where, not all, but many other small form factor cases cause you to compromise.
 Thankfully that is not what’s happening here and it will give us a lot more options moving forward with our graphics card selection.

 Motherboard, CPU & Memory

 As it’s 2017 and we want to be on the latest platform, we are going to run with Intel i5 7600K, based on the fairly new Skylake Z270 process.
 Although in 2018 you might be better off with a Coffee Lake Z370 option.
 An i5 is going to be wonderful for all of our gaming needs.
-If you wanted then you obviously do have the option to spend a little more money here on the i7 6700k that would benefit some open world titles and multi-core rendering if you have a heavier workload that you intended to put on the CPU here.
+If you wanted then you obviously do have the option to spend a little more money here on the i7 7700k that would benefit some open world titles and multi-core rendering if you have a heavier workload that you intended to put on the CPU here.